prashantt05/Spotify_UI_clone/README.md

-# Spotify_UI_clone
-🎵 Spotify UI Clone
+# 🎵 Spotify UI Clone

-A clean and responsive Spotify-inspired music player UI built using HTML, CSS, and JavaScript.
+A clean and modern **Spotify-inspired user interface** built using **HTML and CSS**.
-This project focuses on recreating the modern look and feel of Spotify with smooth design and interactive elements.
+This project focuses on recreating the visual design of Spotify with a responsive layout and stylish components.

-🌐 Live Demo:
+🌐 **Live Demo:**
 👉 https://prashantt05.github.io/Spotify_UI_clone/

+---

-✨ Features
+## ✨ Features

-🎧 Spotify-inspired layout
+- 🎧 Spotify-inspired design

-🎨 Modern and clean design
+- 🎨 Clean and modern layout

-▶️ Play/Pause interface

-📱 Responsive structure
+- 📱 Responsive structure
+- 🟢 Styled with Spotify theme colors

-⚡ Smooth user experience
+- ⚡ Smooth visual experience

+---

-🛠️ Built With
+## 🛠️ Built With

-HTML5
+- HTML5

-CSS3
+- CSS3

-JavaScript

-Git & GitHub
+- Git & GitHub

-GitHub Pages (Deployment)
+- GitHub Pages (Deployment)

+---

-📸 Preview
+## 📸 Preview

-Add a screenshot here later for better presentation
+_Add a screenshot here later for better presentation_

+---

-🚀 How to Run Locally
+## 🚀 How to Run Locally

-Clone the repository
+1. Clone the repository

-Open the folder
+2. Open the folder

-Run index.html in your browser
+3. Run `index.html` in your browser

+---

-📚 What I Learned
+## 📚 What I Learned

-Structuring real-world UI layouts
+- Structuring a real-world UI layout

-Improving CSS styling skills
+- Improving CSS styling and positioning

-JavaScript DOM interactions
+- Creating responsive web designs

-Git & GitHub workflow
+- Using Git & GitHub for version control

-Deploying projects using GitHub Pages
+- Deploying a live project using GitHub Pages

+---

-👨‍💻 Author
+## 👨‍💻 Author

-Prashant Rajput
+**Prashant Rajput**
 GitHub: https://github.com/prashantt05

+---

 ⭐ If you like this project, consider giving it a star!

-🎵 Design.
-Code.
-Create.
+🎵 *Design.
+Practice.
+Improve.*